bdash9/ESP32-Deauthroize-clients-script/README.md

 Replace SSID and password with you own.
 Also change the MAC addresses.

-You will need to find the BSSID and the MAC of your client.
+You will need to find the BSSID MAC of your access point and the MAC of your client.

 Note what mode your wlan is in: